 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Health care is the dominant industry in this region.
-Commute by walking is the most popular way to get to work amongst Raymond Hill folk.
+Health care is the dominant industry in this market.
+Commute by walking is the most popular way to get to work amongst Raymond Hill residents.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.